DavidTurland/tolerant-toposort/README.md

 # Examples
 ## Simple
 Item  1 depends on Item 2, depends on 3, depends on 4
 With Item 3 disabled both 2 and 1 are implicitly disabled.
-However, using tolerant toposort, we can still process Item 4
+However, using tolerant toposort, we find we can still process Item 4

 <img src="./doc/tiny.png" width="400">

 ```python
 data = {
             1:  {2},